Energy with a future

 The expected energy generation from plants developed by SAXOVENT is estimated based on their installed nominal capacity and an average number of full-load hours, regardless of SAXOVENT’s ownership share.
 The average household electricity consumption per person was 1,524 kWh in 2023 (Eurostat, as of January 2026).

-The potential greenhouse gas emissions avoided are calculated from the amount of electricity generated and the so-called “net avoidance factor.”
-This indicates how much CO2 equivalents—taking into account the upstream chain—are avoided by wind energy per kilowatt hour generated.
+The potentially avoided greenhouse gas emissions are determined from the amount of electricity generated and the so‑called “net avoidance factor.”
+This factor indicates how many CO₂ equivalents—taking upstream supply chains into account—are avoided by wind energy per kilowatt hour generated.
 The calculation is based on the report “Emissions balance of renewable energy sources.
-Determination of avoided emissions in 2023” published by the Federal Environment Agency, according to which the net avoidance factor for onshore wind energy is 758 g CO2 eq/kWh.
+Determining avoided emissions in 2023,” published by the German Federal Environment Agency, according to which the net avoidance factor for onshore wind energy is 758 g CO₂‑eq./kWh.